Justin-Randall/ElasticTelemetry/README.md

 # ElasticTelemetry

 An Unreal Engine plugin for sending UE_LOG events to an ElasticSearch server.
-Also supports custom logs.
+Also supports custom events.
 All in well-formed JSON.
+In addition to writing, there is an editor module in the plugin to query events.
+This is used often for in-editor heat-maps or custom views on user-generated events.
+For example, a PvP team shooter may want a log player deaths so designers can determine if the actual conflict areas match the intended design.
+If not, gain some insights about the map layout or rules.

 ## Getting Started

 1. Setup or identify an ElasticSearch endpoint for the plugin to use.

 2. On the ElasticSearch server (or through the Kibana front-end), create a "writer" account for the endpoint.
 There should be no read access for this account.
 It should be restricted to specific index patterns.
+This is what will be in the "game" code for the build.

+3. On the ElasticSearch server (or through the Kibana front-end), create a "reader" account for the editor.
+This is a read-only account used by the editor to query event data written to ElasticSearch.

    ElasticSearch defaults to the use of TLS, so if the installation does not have a publicly valid certificate, be sure to install the cert for Unreal (which uses libcurl, same instructions apply).
 If a typical browser can reach the ElasticSearch server, then there should not need to be more to do.